designhubz-org/android-example/README.md

     }

     /**
-     * Request permission listner for watch is permission allow by user or not.
+     * Request permission listener for watch is permission allow by user or not.
      *
      * @param requestCode
      * @param permissions